Bobbymkr/Projects/sequence_diagram.md

     participant VP as Video Pipeline
     participant CV as Computer Vision
     participant QE as Queue Estimator
-    participant DQN as DQN Agent
+    participant AG as Control Agent
     participant ENV as Environment
     participant SC as Signal Controller
     participant LOG as Performance Logger